Women: Here’s How to Overcome Retirement Challenges

 Of course, if you’ve worked fewer years, your Social Security earned will be lower, too.

-In addition, the cost of living adjustments to Social Security aren’t increasing at the same pace as the cost of healthcare, creating a significant retirement challenge.
+In addition, the cost of living adjustments to Social Security isn’t increasing at the same pace as the cost of healthcare, creating a significant retirement challenge.

 5) Increased divorce rates over age 50